 How Many Days in Penang, Malaysia?

 In our Penang, Malaysia Itinerary, we outline the best way to spend 5 days in Penang.
-We think that is the ideal amount of time to visit all of the George Town Penang attractions, abundant nature and sunny beaches.
+We believe that is the ideal amount of time to visit all of the George Town Penang attractions, abundant nature and sunny beaches.

 About Our Penang Itinerary 5 Days